 BACK-TRACK modifies behaviours, raises awareness and reduces injuries whilst keeping it simple for the employee and the employer.

-The BACK-TRACK wearable device (worn on a belt) and the supporting awareness programmes slow the wear and tear process on the back, and can reduce absence and injuries for those whose tasks involve repetitive lifting and handling.
+The BACK-TRACK wearable device and the supporting awareness programmes slow the wear and tear process on the back, and can reduce absence and injuries for those whose tasks involve repetitive lifting and handling.

 The three programmes include: